Updated on: 24th March 2026

 What About the Rest of Your Face?

 Don’t skip your lips — they’re just as vulnerable.
-A lip balm with SPF 30+ is a game changer (and way better than chapped, cracked lips halfway through your ski trips
+A lip balm with SPF 30+ is a game changer (and way better than chapped, cracked lips halfway through your ski trips.

-Also, reapply sunscreen midday, especially after lunch.
-It’s easy to forget when you're layered up, but all that rubbing from helmets, masks, and gloves wears it down faster than you’d think.
-Keep a travel-sized stick in your jacket pocket so you can swipe it on before hopping back on the lift.Be sure to focus on other vulnerable areas like the ears, neck, and back of the hands, which are often exposed to the sun but can be easily forgotten when applying sunscreen.
+Reapply sunscreen at midday, especially after lunch.
+It’s easy to forget when you're layered up, but all the rubbing from helmets, masks, and gloves wears it down faster than you’d think.
+Keep a travel-sized stick in your jacket pocket so you can swipe it on before hopping back on the lift.

 Ready to Hit the Slopes?